ced4rtree/daedalus/README.md

 Includes battery, internet speed, brightness and sound level (both have live updates on button press), cpu and ram usage, as well as the date.

-Optionally dependent on fish (for my brightness checking script), and alsa (for checking/changing sound)
+The brightness, sound, and net functions are dependent on some scripts from my scripts repo

 ### zsh

 This is a copy of Luke Smith's build, with a couple extra things like opacity using a compositor, and calling ufetch.

-Optional dependencies include a compositor like xcompmgr or picom for opacity in the terminal, and ufetch (renamed fetch on my system, as well as located in my /bin directory, so you'll need to do that as well for that to work)
+Optional dependencies include a compositor like xcompmgr or picom for opacity in the terminal, and ufetch (renamed fetch on my system, as well as located in my /bin directory, so you'll need to do that as well for that to work, or mess with the config a little bit)

+### vim

+My .vimrc includes support for relative line numbers, window splitting to the right rather than below, search highlighting, shellcheck, system clipboard copying, autocompletion, and 4 wide tabs.

 ## Important

-Programs like dwm and dwmblocks call some scripts from another one of my repos called scripts for brightness, sound, and internet speed, and those functions will not be able to perform without those scripts in the proper directory, or you can clone the scripts and change the directory from which they're called.
+Programs like dwm and dwmblocks call some scripts from another one of my repos called scripts for brightness, sound, and internet speed, and those functions will not be able to perform without those scripts.